Lucía Sosa (politician)

-Lucía de Lourdes Sosa Robinzon (born February 6, 1957) is an Ecuadorian teacher, engineer, and politician, who was prefect of Esmeraldas Province from 2005 to 2013 and 2014 to 2018, and is currently mayor of the city of the same name.
+Lucía de Lourdes Sosa Robinzon (born February 6, 1957) is an Ecuadorian teacher, engineer, and politician, who was prefect of Esmeraldas Province from 2005 to 2013 and 2014 to 2018, and was mayor of the city of the same name from 2019 to 2023.

 Biography

 Lucía Sosa entered the Rafael Palacios de Esmeraldas school, where she completed her primary education.
 She attended the Margarita Cortez and Luis Vargas Torres Normal schools, obtaining the title of Bachelor in Educational Sciences at the latter.
 At age 18, she met her future husband, Luis Antonio Pimentel.
 At the Luis Vargas Torres Technical University, she earned a licentiate in political science and economics, and shortly thereafter, the title of Commercial Engineer at the Cooperative University of Colombia.

 She taught for 28 years, becoming known as an innovator.
 In 2003 she was president of the National Union of Educators.
 As president and vice president of the Unemployment Fund of the Ecuadorian Magisterium (FCME), she carried out works such as the completion of 250 homes, leading her to advance in politics.

 In the 2004 elections, Sosa was the candidate for prefect of Esmeraldas Province for the Democratic People's Movement (MPD).
 She was elected with 47,579 votes, breaking the hold the Ecuadorian Roldosist Party (PRE) had had on the office for eight years.

 While prefect, she gave birth to twins in July 2012.